 21/02: Ukrainian troops and Russian-backed separatists have agreed to implement a new ceasefire agreement on 20 February starting at 1700 hours. ?

 - Shelter and NFI assistance in non-government areas, mainly blankets, clothes, and heaters.

 - Protection in non-government areas, along the contact line and IDP reception areas.

 - Delivery of aid to the areas along the contact line, where the most pressing needs are being reported.

 Information Gaps and needs

-- Up-to-date information on healthcare availability and access is very limited
+- Up-to-date information on healthcare availability and access is very limited.

-- Registered IDPs staying in government areas are entitled to assistance under regular social protection programs.
+- Registered IDPs staying in government areas are entitled to assistance under regular social protection programmes.
 However, such assistance suffers significant delays, has been suspended in the past and is often inaccurately targeted. ? ?